dmdequin/sentiment_analysis/README.md

 IT University of Copenhagen | Spring 2022

 This repository contains the work for a three phase project in Natural Language Processing.
-Phase 1 is the development of an NLP model for the purpose of sentiment classification of Amazon music reviews.
-Stage 2 involved creating edge cases that would challenge the model that was employed in stage one, as well as the predictions of these hard cases.
-Stage 3 involves a novel study related to sentiment analysis in a cross-domain setting.
+* Phase 1 is the development of an NLP model for the purpose of sentiment classification of Amazon music reviews.
+* Stage 2 involved creating edge cases that would challenge the model from stage one, as well as the predictions of these hard cases.
+* Stage 3 involves a novel study related to sentiment analysis in a cross-domain setting.

 ## Folders in this repo: